TimeIncUK/auto-thumbnail-wp-cli/README.md

 ## GitHub Updater

-The Super Simple Events includes native support for the [GitHub Updater](https://github.com/afragen/github-updater) which allows you to provide updates to your WordPress plugin from GitHub.
+The Auto Thumbnail WP-CLI includes native support for the [GitHub Updater](https://github.com/afragen/github-updater) which allows you to provide updates to your WordPress plugin from GitHub.

 ## License

-The Super Simple Events is licensed under the GPL v2 or later.
+The Auto Thumbnail WP-CLI is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as